-Under-utilisation of the newly commissioned greenfield PU-coated fabric project restricted return ratio: MUL has forayed into the manufacturing of PU-coated fabric by setting up one coating line (consisting of one wet and one dry line) under Phase-I with a capacity to produce 50 LLMPA of PU fabric.
+Under-utilisation of the newly commissioned greenfield PU-coated fabric project restricted profitability and return ratio

+MUL has forayed into the manufacturing of PU-coated fabric by setting up one coating line (consisting of one wet and one dry line) under Phase-I with a capacity to produce 50 LLMPA of PU fabric.
 The company has constructed a building and other peripheral infrastructure for four coating lines, considering the future expansion plans.
 As compared to PVC-coated fabric, PU-coated fabric has a closer resemblance to natural leather, with better realisations of the product.
 PU-coated fabric finds applications across similar industries like footwear, fashion accessories, furnishing, and automotive upholstery.
 At present, more than 90% of the PU-coated fabric is being imported from China, with the presence of a few domestic manufacturers with limited capacity.
 MUL foresees this as a cross-selling opportunity to its existing PVC fabric customers.
-In May 2022, the Central Government imposed an anti-dumping duty (ADD) of nearly ₹40 per metre on imported PU leather, thus reducing the price gap between import and domestic manufacturing.
-During Q1FY23, the capacity utilisation from PU remained low, at 19%, with a revenue of nearly ₹7 crore.
-With the imposition of the ADD, production is expected to gradually ramp up over the next 6 to 12 months and revenue from the PU business is expected to gradually reach ₹100 crore in the medium term.
-Due to the envisaged gradual ramp-up of its operations coupled with competition from Chinese imports in its PU segment where MUL is a new entrant, its blended PBILDT margin can be impacted for some time.
+Despite imposition of an anti-dumping duty (ADD) by the Central Government, the capacity utilisation from PU continues to remain below 20%.
+MUL is planning to tie up with some of the global footwear players to increase capacity utilisation with long-term revenue visibility.
+With gradual approval from customers, revenue from the PU business is expected to gradually reach ₹100 crore in the medium term.
+Due to the envisaged gradual ramp-up of its operations coupled with competition from Chinese imports in its PU segment, its blended PBILDT margin could be impacted in the near-term.
 Thereby, the early stabilisation and ramp-up of the PU project remain critical for aiding the growth and profitability of the company, and in turn, improvement in its return indicators.
 Furthermore, as informed by the management, MUL may also plan a second phase of the project after stabilisation of the first phase.